lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 One of them is the [Small Groups Library](http://www.gap-system.org/Packages/sgl.html) by Hans Ulrich Besche, Bettina Eick and Eamonn O'Brien which we want to use in this chapter.
-First, we have a look at how to work with the Small Groups Library before using it to methodically search for groups with the property that the average order of its elements is an integer.
+First, we have a look at how to work with the Small Groups Library before using it to methodically search for groups with the afore mentioned property.
 This library contains all groups of a certain 'small' order, i.e. order less than a certain bound and orders whose prime factorisation is small in some sense.

 Let us have a look at some key functions.
-To call a group of order `n` out of the Small Groups Library, you also need to know its indentifying number.
+To call a group of order `n` out of the Small Groups Library, you also need to know its identifying number.
 For example

 ~~~
 gap> H := SmallGroup(64,1)